The Ultimate Hoover Dam Travel Guide

 But first, if you’re looking for the best time of year to visit Hoover Dam based on tourist levels, with Hoover Dam being such a major attraction, then the least crowded time of year is January and February.
 And the least crowded time of day is before 10 am, or after 3 pm.

-This is another great season, and a very popular one for camping.
-The weather is warm and pleasant, and hiking season starts back up with many trails reopening until summer rolls around again.
-The average high temperatures in October, November and December are 59 - 83 degrees Fahrenheit (15-23C).
+This is another great season and a very popular one for camping.
+The weather is warm and pleasant, and the hiking season starts back up with many trails reopening until summer rolls around again.
+The average high temperatures in October, November, and December are 59 - 83 degrees Fahrenheit (15-23C).
 Nighttime lows are 32 - 50 degrees Fahrenheit (0-10C)